SEO Interview Questions: What to Ask Candidates

 And in doing so, they need to prove that they’re the right fit for the role, your team, and your company.

-Asking these questions is a solid first step towards finding that candidate.
+Asking these common SEO interview questions is a solid first step towards finding that candidate.

 Thank you to Dimitris Drakatos for taking the time to share his SEO interview expertise.
 You can learn more about him and his work by visiting his website.